Celebrating 50 years of our regular Euroradio music exchange

 We're celebrating 50 years of our regular Euroradio music exchange.
 Over the last five decades, EBU radio organizations have built the world’s most prestigious virtual concert hall.
 Each week, millions of listeners enjoy unique musical performances from the greatest venues, representing every genre from hip-hop and folk to opera and symphonic music.

 Discover the wealth of this radio partnership through our interactive timeline and a written history.
-And don't forget to tune into our 50th Anniversary concert on 27 November, live from London!

 Read more about the 50th Anniversary in "A Song for Europe", in the BBC Music Magazine's December issue.

 50th Anniversary concert in London: you can still listen to it!

 To celebrate our 50th, an exceptional concert was broadcast throughout Europe and beyond on the anniversary date from LSO St Luke's in London by the BBC Concert Orchestra.
 The programme featured music by Benjamin Britten, who conducted the first concert 50 years ago, and the première of Orpheus' Comet, specially commissioned by the EBU from the BBC Concert Orchestra composer-in-residence Dobrinka Tabakova.
 Also on the programme were Mozart's Sinfonia concertante K. 364, which was performed in 1967, and Beethoven's 5th Piano Concerto, chosen by listeners throughout Europe in a poll by the EBU.
 The BBC Concert Orchestra accompanied the soloists Esther Yoo, violin, Eivind Holtsmark Ringstad, viola, and Pavel Kolesnikov, piano, all conducted by Johannes Wildner.
 This special evening was broadcast by BBC Radio 3, presented by Petroc Trelawny, and you can still listen to it here until 27 December.